schauhan/miniature-memory/content/posts/a-product-manager-is-not-the-ceo-of-the-product.md

   ![](/uploads/product-manager-role.jpeg)

+## A CEO's Role

 ### 💰💰 The primary job of a CEO is to sell. 💰💰

 Read this statement again.
 This should clarify the difference in expectations for these roles.

 Let me share a story a friend told me sometime back: There was a baker who worked in a highly successful bakery.
 His cakes were pretty popular, and he was paid handsomely by the owner.
 The baker had this idea to open his own bakery - why should I have to share the profits with the bakery owner when I do all the hard work?
 So he opened his own bakery near his old workplace.
-Unfortunately his cakes didn’t sell like the hot commodity they were at his old place.
+Unfortunately, his cakes didn’t sell like the hot commodity they were at his old place.
 What this baker didn’t realize was:

 > ### 🎂 Baking a cake and selling a cake are two different skills. 🎂

 And selling is not that easy.

 Here are a few other components of a CEO’s job.
-This is by no means a comprehensive list, and is constrained by my current understanding of the role.
+This is by no means a comprehensive list and is constrained by my current understanding of the role.
 These functions overlap at times.

 ![](/uploads/ceo.jpg)

 ## Job Function: CEO vs Product Manager

-🔥 In essence, a CEO is more concerned with selling, while a product manager is focused on solving problems.
+🔥 In essence, a CEO is more concerned with selling, while a product manager is focused on solving problems. 🔥

 ### Power

 As a CEO you have the ultimate authority over people working for you - you can hire/fire people.
-A product manager's role, in contrast, depends on collaboration, relationship building, and using a good deal of soft-power.
+A product manager's role OTOH depends on collaboration, relationship building, and using a good deal of soft power.

-You decide the direction the company would take, in terms of products, messaging, market positioning, etc.
+As the CEO you decide the direction the company would take in terms of products, messaging, market positioning, etc.

 ### ... and responsibility